Planning a trip to the capital city of Spain? Here’s everything you need to know before visiting Madrid for the first time!

 So when you’re visiting Madrid and order paella, this would be like someone visiting Miami and ordering Chicago deep-dish pizza.
 It’s the right country, but wrong region.

 You can still find places in Madrid that serve up traditional paella outside of Valencia, but you’ll mostly see paella being served at restaurants geared towards tourists.
 That’s not to say it won’t be good, but it’ll definitely be overpriced.

 Where to eat authentic paella in Madrid?
 Try these three restaurants: Saam, Socarratt, or Casa Benigna.

 When you’re in Madrid, one of the best things to do is order tapas for dinner.
 Again, you can order whatever you want in Spain, but it’s worth sampling different dishes at least once.

 Tapas are small plates of food, which are usually served alongside beer or wine.
 This might be a salad, an omelette, cured meats, cheese, fish, or grilled vegetables.
-You’ll see signs for tapas at bars and restaurants all over Barcelona.
+You’ll see signs for tapas at bars and restaurants all over Madrid.

 Below are some tips on how to order tapas the right way:

 Pincho – These are slices of bread with various toppings.
 You’ll even see bars that are dedicated to pinchos.
 Simply grab a plate and help yourself to the different ones.